mcleodchris/dev-threads/README.md

 :three: Finally, Submit a Pull Request back to this repository.

 At busy/holiday times it might take a while to review and approve the PR, but all will be looked at.
 While it should be rare, the admin reserves the right to reject a submission for any reason.

+Once a PR is merged, it will take a few minutes for the pipelines to rebuild the site - after which your profile will be visible on [https://dev-threads.directory/](https://dev-threads.directory/)

 :no_pedestrians: If you want to remove your profile from the directory, please submit a new PR with your data removed from `./src/developers.json`.